usnistgov/metaschema-xslt/README.md

-# metaschema
+# metaschema-xslt

-Documentation for and implementations of the metaschema modeling language
+The following is an XSLT implementation of the [Metaschema document modeling framework](https://github.com/usnistgov/metaschema)